 - Diversity, Equity, and Inclusion Plan Progress Report

-- Review items regarding Public Safety and report out on status to City Council in October.
+- Review items regarding Public Safety and report recommendations to City Council.
 Read more about DEI Plan

 Please, keep sending us your emails, participating in visitor comment during Council meetings, and having conversations with us.
 We recognize the scope of the work to be done and appreciate your input as we move to the next steps.

 The City of Beaverton strongly encourages submitting written public testimony to the City Council at citymail@BeavertonOregon.gov.
 In addition, members of the public may submit comments to City Council by calling 503-755-9544 during the meeting (please join the call 20 minutes before the start of the meeting to be put into the queue for the Visitor Comments section).

 We also welcome invitations to speak to your organizations, or ideas on how we can be even more visible in the community.

 - Leading with Race: Research Justice in Washington County